 We’re sharing 7 easy bathroom ideas you can do by yourself when you can’t afford a remodel just yet.

-7 Easy Bathroom Ideas To Do Yourself When You’re On a Budget
+7 Easy Bathroom Ideas you can do on a Budget

 I’ve mentioned it before but a budget doesn’t have to be restricting.
 This past year I’ve really leaned into setting a budget and allowing myself to spend within it.
 Meaning I’m not trying to come out of this project with money left over.